-The Partnership for Excellence in Jewish Education (PEJE) has spent many years researching and perfecting the tuition assistance process to create a system that takes into account all of the possible circumstances that can affect a family’s financial situation and their ability to bear the cost of tuition.
-Please visit www.peje.org
+Prizmah, the Center for Jewish Day Schools, has spent many years researching and perfecting the tuition assistance process to create a system that takes into account all of the possible circumstances that can affect a family’s financial situation and their ability to bear the cost of tuition.
+Please visit www.prizmah.org

 for further information.

 Occasionally, a family’s apparent financial prosperity belies their true condition.
 Do not assume that they are abusing the system.
-However, if you have good reason to believe that a family may be abusing the system, you may contact the Chief Financial Officer anonymously.
-Please clearly state why you believe that family is abusing the system.
+However, if you have good reason to believe that a family may be taking advantage, you may contact the Chief Financial Officer anonymously.
+Please clearly state why you believe that a family is being dishonest.
 The Chief Financial Officer and TAC will follow up discreetly and will only contact the family once they have confirmed that there is indeed an issue.